Comprehensive Guide for Teaching Pathogens and Infectious Diseases

 This is a great documentary by PBS.
 In recent years, I remember reading and watching the news during the Ebola and Zika outbreaks.
 My students remember too.
 They watch this documentary and learn more about these infectious diseases that basically all of them are familiar with, but don’t know much about.
 I like this documentary because it helps students understand zoonotic diseases, or diseases that jump from animal species to humans.
 That’s super relevant today after the Covid-19 outbreak.

-I also like this documentary because it explains the strategy of quarantine to prevent the spread of disease.
+I like this documentary because it explains the strategy of quarantine to prevent the spread of disease.
 Exposed individuals isolate.
 Sometimes people have to stay home.
 Borders close, and sometimes you can’t fly out of the country.
 Sound familiar?
-The documentary also shows contact tracers doing their work.
+The documentary shows contact tracers doing their work.
 We watch clips from the movie and students take notes by listing 10 Facts.
 To read about how I do 10 Facts Notes, and for more notetaking ideas, check out my blog post, 5 Ways to Take Notes Without a Worksheet.

 The PBS documentary Spillover: Zika, Ebola and Beyond is streaming on their website for free at https://pbsnc.pbslearningmedia.org/resource/spillover-zika-ebola-beyond/spillover-full-program/